summa-dev/API/README.md

-# zk-pos-cli
+# pyt-pos

-Command Line Interface to use the pan-y-tomate Proof Of Solvency Tooling.
-You only need to provide a csv file with the user_id and the amount of tokens they hold and the CLI will generate a proof for each user and verify it.
+pyt-pos is a library to generate and verify pan-y-tomate Proof of Solvency.
+You only need to provide a csv file that contains the list of your users and their balance for a specific token.
+The library contains the apis to generate a proof of solvency for each user and verify it.

 ## Usage